jupyterlab/jupyter-ai/packages/jupyter-ai-dalle/README.md

 #### Backend tests

-This GAI module is using [Pytest](https://docs.pytest.org/) for Python code testing.
+This AI module is using [Pytest](https://docs.pytest.org/) for Python code testing.

 Install test dependencies (needed only once):